CouncilofLorien/counciloflorien.github.io/docs/cards/A/aware-of-their-ways.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Opponent reveals four cards at random from his discard pile.
 You may choose a non-unique one and remove it from play.
-Opponent discards the other three. <br>_"Quickly now he drew off the cloth, wrapped the stone in it and kneeling down, laid it back in the wizard's hand."_ ***---&NoBreak;LotRIII***
+Opponent discards the other three. <br>_"Quickly now he drew off the cloth, wrapped the stone in it and kneeling down, laid it back in the wizard's hand."_ ***---&#65279;LotRIII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>